vanity-lost/CAMELOT-Reproduction/README.md

 # CAMELOT

-Reproducing the paper"Learning of Cluster-based Feature Importance for Electronic Health Record Time-series", accepted at ICML 2022, in Baltimore, MD, US.
+This repository is a reproduction of the paper "Learning of Cluster-based Feature Importance for Electronic Health Record Time-series", accepted at ICML 2022, in Baltimore, MD, US.

-- Looking for the original paper?
+> 📋 Looking for the original paper?
 Check out [ICML Paper](https://lnkd.in/d3kT-RRe).

-- Want to read the authors' implementation?
+> 📋 Want to read the authors' implementation?
 Check out [camelot-icml](https://github.com/hrna-ox/camelot-icml).

+## 🤔 What is this?

+The purpose of this project is to conduct research on the paper entitled "[Learning of Cluster-based Feature Importance for Electronic Health Record Time-series](https://lnkd.in/d3kT-RRe)".
+This paper introduces a novel approach to learning cluster-based feature importance for electronic health record (EHR) time-series data.
+The authors present the model CAMELOT, which combines time-series K-means with the encoder-decoder network.
+The efficacy of the model is validated on two real-world EHR datasets, demonstrating its superiority over existing feature selection methods in terms of robustness and interoperability.

+To gain a better understanding of the model, we intend to reproduce the model from scratch, replicate the experiments, test our hypotheses, and document our findings.

 ## ⚡ Quick Start

 - Python Dependeceny: [requirements.txt](https://github.com/vanity-lost/Encoder-Decoder-with-Cluster-based-Attention/blob/main/requirements.txt)

+  - `pip install -r requirements.txt`

 - Data Instructions (MIMIC-IV):